Blog Speed Optimization

 One way to prevent CSS from render blocking would be to use asynchronous loading with rel="preload"

-There is however a really cool hack to make this work described here.
-It involves using the media type
+There is also a hack to make this work described here, which involves using the media type

 attribute available to link tags: